Venkat-Sai-Charan-Saragani/Movie-Recommender-System/README.md

 ## Similarity Matrix File

 This project uses a precomputed **similarity matrix** stored in `similarity.pkl`.
-It contains the pairwise similarity scores between movies, computed using content-based features such as genres, keywords, cast, and overview text.[web:11][web:13]
+It contains the pairwise similarity scores between movies, computed using content-based features such as genres, keywords, cast, and overview text.

 You can download the `similarity.pkl` file from the link below and place it in the project root directory: